ctlusto/jQuery-toggleButtonText/README.md

 A really simple, *really* lightweight (go ahead, try and weigh it) plugin that gives your buttons a toggling text label.

-Works on both `<input type="button">` and `<button>` elements.
+Works on both `<input>` and `<button>` elements.
 Just label your button as you ordinarily would, and then store the alternate text in a `data-alt-text` attribute.
 That's it for the markup.

 For example:
 ```html